-Continues the development of a disciplined approach to problem solving and algorithm development using a high-level programming language.
-Topics include classes, arrays, GUI I/O recursion and applets.
+Continues the development of a disciplined approach to problem solving and algorithm development using advanced topics of high-level programming language.
+Topics include details on classes and object, inheritance, exceptions, GUI applications, and recursion.
 Sorting and searching algorithms are introduced.
 Prerequisite: CS 195.